 Founded in 1964, Horizons at NCCS is the first in a nationwide network of programs that are successfully closing the opportunity gap experienced by under-resourced students.
-Horizons at NCCS builds deep and lasting relationships with the 400 K-12 Norwalk and Stamford students it serves.
-The six-week Summer Program and year-round academic and enrichment programming help students imagine and achieve a brighter future for themselves.
+Horizons at NCCS builds deep and lasting relationships with the 400 Kindergarten through post-secondary students from Norwalk and Stamford it serves.
+The summer program and year-round academic and enrichment programming help students imagine and achieve a brighter future for themselves.
 For more information, please visitwww.horizonskids.org.

 - ) Board Chair, Tiffany Van Elslander, Cary and Jen Potter, the Cedar Hill Foundation